teamninjathumbs/grabitygame.github.io/_pages/grabity.md

 ## Levels

 Clashes take place in a variety of harsh and hazardous robot testing arenas, stylish, futuristic junkyards designed to evolve with the battle as the players grab, launch and smash objects around them.
 The gritty, dystopian setting is balanced by magical moments of manic, slapstick comedy as players squabble over ammo and try to outmaneuver and outwit their opponents.

+{% include gallery caption="Some of the Arena levels in Grabity" %}

 ## Screenshots